taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see Breno's moody, cynical eyes.

-Breno: **"I'm sure 10 billion is nothing to a trust-fund baby like Iara..."**
+Breno: **"I'm sure 10 billion is nothing to a trust-fund baby like you, Iara..."**

 Felix: **"Breno, how dare you!
 You know none of us would sell-out to Space Consortium, no matter the price!"**

 Breno, smiles ruefully, eyes pitying: **"Really?
 That kind of money would give my mother the same quality of treatment that your father gets for free in Sweden.
 What makes you think I wouldn't give in to a temptation like that?"**

-Felix: **"Well then good thing Majhee is paying those doctors' bribes, yeah?!
+Felix: **"Well then good thing Majhee is paying the doctors' bribes for your mother, yeah?!
 If Iara is privileged, then so are you!"**

 We see the circle of researchers sitting in silence, betraying varying degrees of discomfort and fear.